-One example of non-conformance came to light during the first quarter of 2009, when we, as part of our routine testing, identified that certain lots of the 125 mg and 250 mg strength MUSE product had exceeded the specified limit of allowable impurities.
+One example of non-conformance came to light during the first quarter of 2009, when we, as part of our routine testing, identified that certain lots of the 125 mcg and 250 mcg strength MUSE product had exceeded the specified limit of allowable impurities.
 The identified product was out of compliance with the impurity specification in the 18th-24th month of its shelf life.
-In 2008, sales of the 125 mg and 250 mg strength MUSE represented 11% of our worldwide sales.
+In 2008, sales of the 125 mcg and 250 mcg strength MUSE represented 11% of our worldwide sales.
 Upon identifying this non-conformance, we promptly notified the FDA.
 The occurrence of known impurities to some level is typical within most pharmaceutical products.
 Our investigation concerning this MUSE impurity issue identified that the elevation in impurities was caused during the routine sterilization process.
 We continue to perform monitoring for impurities and additional lots of commercialized product may also be identified as containing levels of impurity that exceed the product's specifications.
-Although we believe that this impurity poses no safety risk to the patients, as part of our commitment to maintaining cGMP and compliance to FDA regulations, on May 20, 2009, VIVUS sent a notice to our wholesale distributors to recall specific lots of 125mg and 250mg product that remain in the wholesaler's inventory.
+Although we believe that this impurity poses no safety risk to the patients, as part of our commitment to maintaining cGMP and compliance to FDA regulations, on May 20, 2009, VIVUS sent a notice to our wholesale distributors to recall specific lots of 125 mcg and 250 mcg product that remain in the wholesaler's inventory.
 The quantities of recalled product received-to-date by VIVUS from the recall effort have not been significant.
 There can be no assurance that a further product recall will not occur in the future from similar or other variations of the manufacturing process.
 Also, there can be no assurance that inherent and future variations in the sterilization process will not produce product that will exceed the product's impurity specification or that would have some other adverse effect that would still render the product to not be within its full range of specification over the full course of its shelf life.
-Should a further recall be necessary, there may be periods when the 125 mg and 250 mg strength MUSE product are not fully available to the commercial market and these strengths may go into a back order status.
-All MUSE products had a 24 month shelf life; however in September 2009, we received approval from the FDA to reduce the shelf life of our 125mg and 250mg MUSE product from 24 months to 18 months.
-We are currently manufacturing the 125mg and 250mg MUSE product with an 18-month shelf life.
-In a subsequent quarter, we plan to exchange the affected 125mg and 250mg MUSE product manufactured prior to the out of compliance condition and remaining in the wholesaler's inventory with the new product with the 18-month shelf life.
+Should a further recall be necessary, there may be periods when the 125 mcg and 250 mcg strength MUSE product are not fully available to the commercial market and these strengths may go into a back order status.
+All MUSE products had a 24-month shelf life; however, in September 2009, we received approval from the FDA to reduce the shelf life of our 125 mcg and 250 mcg MUSE product from 24 months to 18 months.
+We are currently manufacturing the 125 mcg and 250 mcg MUSE product with an 18-month shelf life.
+During the fourth quarter of 2009, we began to manufacture and ship125 mcg and 250 mcg MUSE product with an 18-month shelf life.
+In addition, in the fourth quarter of 2009, we used the newly manufactured 125 mcg and 250 mcg product with the 18-month shelf life dating to replace and exchange any then existing 125 mcg and 250 mcg product in the wholesalers' inventories that had the prior 24-month shelf life dating.
+We completed the product exchange during the fourth quarter of 2009.
 The FDA and/or international regulatory agencies may require us to perform extensive investigations and/or process revalidations in relationship to the resolution of this issue.
 Should such extensive investigations or process revalidations be necessary, a further product recall be made, or a product shortage and back order occur, there could be a material adverse impact on our business, financial condition and results of operations.